C4 Logo Return to main site

 of males

-Nationally, HPV vaccination coverage for 15-year-old males in 2022 was 83.1%, down from 2021 and the pre-pandemic peak in 2020.
-There was a decline in coverage and a resurgence of disparities between Indigenous and non-Indigenous adolescents compared to 2016-2020.
-Coverage was lower for disadvantaged areas and remote regions and varied by jurisdiction, from 65.6% to 82.7%.
+Nationally, HPV vaccination coverage for 15-year-old males in 2023 was 81.8%, down from 2022 and the peak in 2020.
+There was a further decline in coverage and widening disparities between Indigenous and non-Indigenous adolescents.
+Coverage was lower for disadvantaged areas and remote regions and varied by jurisdiction, from 72.5% to 87.9%.
 Coverage in males is consistently lower than for females.

 Coverage has increased but inequities in participation were apparent by socioeconomic status and area of residence